isomerpages/govtech-gobusiness-main/_run-and-grow/4a-business-grants-portal.md

 Register an account with Corppass in order to log into BGP.
 Approach your Corppass Admin to assign an appropriate BGP role to you.

 <p>
-{% include button.html text="Login to Business Grants Portal" src="https://www.businessgrants.gov.sg/?src=run&grow_bgp" type="primary" %}
+{% include button.html text="Log in to Business Grants Portal" src="https://www.businessgrants.gov.sg/?src=run&grow_bgp" type="primary" %}
 </p>

 #### 3. Fill in Company Profile